THE ARTIST BEHIND THE PENCIL

 ARE THERE SOME FACTS ABOUT YOU THAT SOME MIGHT FIND SURPRISING?

 Guess what, I used to be terrified of bees and anything that stung back in my teenage and young adult years.
 This most likely stemmed from the fact I stepped on a ground wasp nest in a forest when I was a young teen.
 They went up my jeans, it wasn’t the best time and that definitely instilled some trauma.
-Now, all I want to do is create a bigger bee beard and have them all over me.
+Now, I let them crawl all over me.
 Education, understanding, and perspective all went into my changing thoughts.
 We grow as humans and I see things in a different light now than I did back then.

 Another fact that people tend to find surprising is that penguins are my favourite animal.
 This infatuation began very early on in my younger years.
 The amount of penguin stuffed animals from my childhood is large.